 In an angry statement Cllr Herbert, who sits on the board of the Cambridgeshire and Peterborough Combined Authority, which is led by metro mayor James Palmer, said he was quitting as cabinet member for spatial planning.

-He also claimed that the combined authority had spent £94,000 between November and March on recruitment consultancy fees to hire senior officials, but in February ended the process to hire a director of transport and director of finance even though people had been shortlisted for both roles.
+He also claimed that the combined authority had spent £94,000 between November and March on recruitment consultancy fees to hire senior officials.

 The combined authority is currently checking the figures quoted by Cllr Herbert.

 The Cambridge council leader said: “Unfortunately, the mayor has resisted all our efforts to put the combined authority on the right course, and to end financial waste and excessive use of consultants.

 “Along with other council representatives, I will continue to argue for proper appointment processes and far better use of the combined authority’s funds and opportunities.”

 The final straw for the council leader was yesterday’s announcement from the combined authority that its board will be recommended to appoint Kim Sawyer and John Hill as permanent joint chief executives when it meets on May 29.

 The pair have been filling the role on an interim basis since the last full-time chief executive, Martin Whiteley, departed last August with a pay-out of £94,500 having been on a salary of £182,000 a year.